bseltz-cohesity/scripts/powershell/storeAndImportPassword/README.md

                              -domain mydomain.net
 ```

-You will be prompted for the password to store.
+You will be prompted for the password (or API Key) to store.
 The output will display a key that will be used later to import the password.
 The password is stored encrypted and can be decrypted using the key during import.

 To import a password: